Does this test have other names?

 find out the albumin-to-creatinine ratio, or ACR.
 If your kidneys are affected, your

 creatinine levels will rise.

 What do my test results mean?

-Results for microalbumin are given in milligrams per deciliter (mg/dL).
-Results for
+Results for a 24-hour urine microalbumin test are given in milligrams per 24 hours

-ACR are given in milligrams per gram (mg/g).
-Normal results are:
+(mg/24 hr).
+Results for ACR are given in milligrams per gram (mg/g).
+Normal results

-If your results show a small amount of albumin, you may have to repeat the test using
+If your results show a small amount of albumin, you may have to repeat the test to

 Finding microalbumin in your urine also may mean you are at a higher risk for heart